metagraph-dev/metagraph/docs/getting_started/concepts.rst

 There is a cost to translating, but depending on the size of the graph, the cost of running the algorithm may overwhelm that translation cost.
 For example, converting a large graph from NetworkX into a SciPy sparse adjacency matrix allows using algorithms that are possibly more performant due to improved spatial locality.
-The cost of the move exists, but the whole operation of translation+computation might take less time than running the same algorithm on the CPU without translating.
+The cost of the translation exists, but the whole operation of translation+computation might take less time than running the same algorithm in NetworkX without translating.

 Metagraph Architecture